Stone Hill Church of Princeton: History

-During Ed Morgan's long tenure as pastor the theme verse for the congregation, affixed to the sign, was Colossians 1:18, "That in All Things Christ Might Have the Preeminence."(KJV) Pastor Morgan said of the church on his retirement that, "We believe in fundamentals, an adherence to what we believe the Word of God teaches about itself and the Lord."

-At the founding of the church it was the intention of the Harris siblings that the congregation have a strong commitment to missions.
-By the time that the Rev. Morgan retired in 1980, the congregation was giving 50% of all general fund contributions to mission work, including providing partial support for 28 missionary families.
+By the time that Morgan retired in 1980, the congregation was giving 50% of all general fund contributions to mission work, including providing partial support for 28 missionary families.
 Most of those families were made up of those who had grown up in the church or entered it as students at the university.

-Pastor Morgan helped to initiate and encourage the longstanding connection of the congregation to Princeton University by speaking on campus in conjunction with the Princeton Christian Fellowship.
+Morgan helped to initiate and encourage the longstanding connection of the congregation to Princeton University by speaking on campus in conjunction with the Princeton Christian Fellowship.
 This connection to PCF and the campus brought the future theologian John Frame into the congregation.
-He said of his time at Princeton as a member of the class of 1960 that, "Through [the PCF's] ministry (and that of Westerly Road Church) I grew spiritually as at no other time in my life."
-The church's association with the PCF has lasted its entire existence and the indeed its longtime senior pastor, Matt Ristuccia, served for seven years with the PCF prior to accepting the call to serve at Westerly.

 By the mid-70s the church had grown to 250 members and a plan was proposed to build a larger sanctuary.
-However, the Princeton Township Zoning Board denied the necessary variance for parking, leading the congregation to instead plant a daughter church, Windsor Chapel, in 1976 with Rev. Morgan's son called as pastor.
+However, the Princeton Township Zoning Board denied the necessary variance for parking, leading the congregation to instead plant a daughter church, Windsor Chapel, in 1976 with Morgan's son called as pastor.

-The Rev. Morgan retired in 1980 and was succeeded by the Rev. Paul Bawden, who served in that position until 1985.
+Morgan retired in 1980 and was succeeded by Paul Bawden, who served in that position until 1985.